krishna2/krishna2.github.io/books.md

 4. Charlie Munger: Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger

+5. Swami Paramarthananda: Chandogya Upanishad

+6. Swami Paramarthananda: Tattva Bodha++

-5. Loren Pope: Looking Beyond the Ivy League: Finding the College That's Right for You
+7. Loren Pope: Looking Beyond the Ivy League: Finding the College That's Right for You

-6. Becky Sabky: Valedictorians at the Gate: Standing Out, Getting In, and Staying Sane While Applying to College
+8. Becky Sabky: Valedictorians at the Gate: Standing Out, Getting In, and Staying Sane While Applying to College

-7. Christian Cameron: Killer of Men (The Long War Book 1)
+9. Christian Cameron: Killer of Men (The Long War Book 1)

-8. R. F. Kuang: The Poppy War
+10. R. F. Kuang: The Poppy War

 ## Books in 2023